himol7/American-Football-Analytics-Application/README.md

 As a part of **Project 1**, we have created a functioning application which performs data analytics on games data and outputs 6 individual images for each type of play.
 Each of these images have summarized data of respective plays imposed on them.

 ### Tasks to be completed as a part of Project 2:
-Below functionalities can be added to the project:

 1. Add functionality to get output of multiple files at once.
 2. After 1 is finished, add functionality to get output filtered based on SEASON / MATCH WEEK / MONTH / MATCH and OPPONENT
-3. Add more metrics to analysis of data
-4. Add Drag-and-Drop functionality in the Front End.
+3. Add Drag-and-Drop functionality in the Front End.
-5. Increase test coverage
-6. Deploy on one of the Cloud Services
+4. Deploy the application on one of the publically available Cloud Services

 ### Instructions to run: